The basis problem for subspaces of monotonically normal compacta: Introduction

+In other words, one wishes to find a \emph{basis} for $\mathcal{S}$.
+In a specific category, the only part lacking for such a plan to be precise is to have interpretations for the terms ``critical'' and ``complete''.

+In the category of topological spaces, for instance, the morphisms used to interpret completeness may be taken to be embeddings.
+In this sense, for $\mathcal{S}$ a class in this category, a basis for $\mathcal{S}$ is a subclass $\mathcal{S}_0$ such that each member of $\mathcal{S}$ contains a homeomorphic copy of a member of $\mathcal{S}_0$.
+Ensuring that the choice of $\mathcal{S}_0$ is minimal (in the sense of cardinality), the members of $\mathcal{S}_0$ are clearly then to be interpreted as the critical objects of $\mathcal{S}$.

-Let $\mathcal{S}$ be the class of uncountable first countable regular spaces.
-In the context of his study of perfectly normal compacta, Gruenhage \cite{Gr1} first formulated what could thus be called a basis conjecture for $\mathcal{S}$.
-Aptly named, the ``3-element basis conjecture'' for uncountable first-countable regular spaces states that it is consistent that each such space contains a set of reals of cardinality $\aleph_1$ with either the metric, the Sorgenfrey, or the discrete topology, thus postulating a 3-element basis for $\mathcal{S}$.
-If true, this conjecture would afford a deep understanding of the structure of regular spaces, and even partial instances of it would have far-reaching consequences and settle long-open problems in set-theoretic topology.
+Let $\mathcal{S}$ now be the class of uncountable first countable regular spaces.
+A basis conjecture for $\mathcal{S}$ was first formulated by Gruenhage in \cite{Gr1}.
+This has come to be called the \emph{3-element basis conjecture for uncountable first countable regular spaces}, as it states that it is consistent that each such space contains a set of reals of cardinality $\aleph_1$ with either the metric, the Sorgenfrey, or the discrete topology.
+If true, this conjecture would afford a deep understanding of the structure of regular spaces; in fact, the truth of even partial instances of it would have far-reaching consequences and settle long-open problems in set-theoretic topology.